 280 Valley Road – 10am – 4pm

 Martin’s Lumber: Woods Walk and Artisan Market.
 Enjoy leisurely walks and talks in the woods with Gary Martin and Amy Cason learning about the forest and medicinal value of the woodland plants.
 Learn the process of logs to lumber on the band sawmill.
 Thurman neighbors and artisans will join together at Martin’s Lumber to welcome guests and discuss and demonstrate ways to sustain the resources that sustain us.
 Presentations are informal and interactive, suitable for all ages.
-Throughout the day there will be hands-on activities and demonstrations.
-View the Dutch barn and see a display of vintage machinery and tools.
+Throughout the day there will be hands-on activities and demonstrations: wood carving, greeting cards with rubber stamping and scrap booking, plant your own tree, make jewelry.
+View the vintage loom that is being reconstructed, the Dutch barn, learn of Adirondack geology and see a display of vintage machinery and tools.
 Special attraction for kids of all ages: there will be lots of browsing and shopping for handmade goods including wood work, metal work, paper bead jewelry and stained glass from the shops at Martin’s.

 269 Mud St.-10am – 4pm

 Come visit Thurman’s newest Sugar Shack, Mud St. Maple to sample and purchase “all things maple”.
 We will have Cream (raspberry and original), candy, Glazed Walnuts and our newest addition, Bourbon Maple Syrup.
 Visitors can also take the self-guided tour of part of our sugar bush if you choose.
 We will also have fun activities for the kids